‘Half-bone, half-bandage and all blood-curdling horror!’

 “Egypt in the year 1900”.
 A mummy is discovered by three Egyptologists: Englishmen John Bray (Ronald Howard) and Sir Giles Dalrymple (Jack Gwillim) as well as French Professor Eugene Dubois (unbilled Bernard Rebel, who died three weeks before the film’s UK premiere).
 Assisting in the expedition is Professor Dubois’ daughter, and Bray’s fiancee, Annette (Jeanne Roland), herself an Egyptology expert.

-All the artifacts are brought back to London by the project’s backer, American showman Alexander King (Fred Clark), who plans to recoup his investment by staging luridly sensational public exhibits of the Egyptian treasures.
+All the artefacts are brought back to London by the project’s backer, American showman Alexander King (Fred Clark), who plans to recoup his investment by staging luridly sensational public exhibits of the Egyptian treasures.
 Soon after arrival, however, the mummy revives and starts to kill various members of the expedition, while it becomes evident that sinister Adam Beecham (Terence Morgan), a wealthy arts patron whom members of the expedition meet on the ship returning to England, harbours a crucial revelation of the mummy’s past and future.

 Time Out Film Guide editor Geoff Andrew described it a “limp Hammer sequel” that is “resolutely unimaginative”.
 Steven H. Scheuer’s Movies on TV gave it two stars and called it an “undistinguished horror thriller”.
 Mick Martin’s & Marsha Porter’s DVD & Video Guide described it as a “turkey” and denigrated it as “wholly unmemorable flapping-bandage horror.”